MockingbirdME/game_md/core_rules/06 - hits_&_damage.md

 Many items, spells, and abilities cause everything in an area to be affected.
 These effects originate from a hex or character.
 Once per round a character aware of an AOE they will end up in may accept two penalty dice to all actions on their next turn to move a number of meters equal to the greater of their ranks in personal defense and personal movement or spend a advancement point to move a number of meters equal to the sum of their ranks in those skills; add that advancement point to either their personal defense or personal movement skill.

 ## Forms of damage
-* Stamina - for every point of stamina damage dealt the victim loses one stamina.
-* Stun - when a character suffers a stun they lose one stamina and gain a stun.
-A character becomes stunned when they receive one or more stuns.
-A character's max stamina is reduced by the number of stuns they are currently suffering from.
+* Stun - when a character suffers a stun they lose one defense and become stunned until their next turn.
-* Fatigue - when a character suffers a point of fatigue they lose one stamina, and gain a point of fatigue; a point of fatigue is a special type of stun that can not be recovered with a restoration action and takes much longer to heal naturally.
+* Fatigue - when a character suffers a point of fatigue they lose one stamina, and gain a point of fatigue.
 If a character has a number of fatigue equal to or greater than their body stat plus their rank in the endurance primary skill they are rendered exhausted.
-* Wound - when a character suffers a wound they lose a stamina, gain a stun, and gain a wound.
+* Wound - when a character suffers a wound they lose a defense, become stunned, and gain a wound.
 A character with at least one wound is wounded, a character with a number of wounds equal to or greater than half their max wounds stat is badly wounded and a character with as many wounds as their max wounds stat is dying.
 A character that suffers a single hit/effect which inflicts at least as many wounds as their max wound attribute, or a character with a total number of wounds exceeding double their max wound attribute, dies immediately.

 ### Character Statuses
 There are a number of statuses that can be incurred by damage; a character suffers the effects from each status effect they are experiencing.